 It was good TV and very funny…

 The salesman had a quick mind and sharp wit, so the two bounced off each other well.
-And yet, behind all the TV flimflam was a vital message.
+And yet, beneath the TV showmanship was a vital truth.

 The TV show then cut back to some previously filmed clips of the salesman with customers at the car showroom.
 It was revealing.
 Someone would come in, and he’d greet them nicely enough.

-It says to your client, “I’m now going to contradict you’.
-This broke Rapport and trust, and, all too often, he ended up with no sale.
+It says to your client, ‘I’m going to contradict you,’ breaking Rapport and trust, and often, the sale.

 To show you what I mean, try this.
 The following two sentences are very similar.
 Say them to yourself and see how they affect you:

-For most of us, the word ‘but’ in sentence no.1 spoils the intention of the first half of the sentence.
-What people actually hear is, “You’re doing well… but you’re not doing well really”.
+For most of us, the word ‘but’ the first sentence spoils the intention of the first half of the sentence.
+What people actually hear is,

 In sentence no. 2, the use of ‘and’ makes the two halves agree with each other.
 It sounds more like genuine praise.

 They are linking words, which keep the flow of your sentence going.
 Flow Words reduce resistance to your ideas.
-They help your client accept your message.
+They help your client feel comfortable enough to accept your message.

 ‘Yes’ can add additional momentum when placed in front of these words.
-Hence, the “yes, and…” game.
+That is why the game is called “yes, and… .”

-So, the car salesman used “yes, and…” … instead of “but” with a customer from then on.
+So the car salesman used “yes, and…” instead of “but” with customers from then on.
 This change meant he could still suggest alternative cars to the customer while seeming to agree.
 No surprises, then, that his sales shot up.

 The key is being aware of how you are using it and the meaning you will convey.

-With this insight, “but” transitions from rapport-breaker to a tool for gracious contradiction.
+With this insight, “but” transforms from Rapport-breaker to a tool for gracious redirection.

 Pacing

-I guess I can safely say that no one wants to be confronted by an angry man with a machete.
-Unfortunately, on one hot summer’s day, it happened to me.
+I can safely say that no one wants to be confronted by an angry man with a machete.
+Unfortunately, on one hot summer’s day it happened to me.

-It was my patch, I was on duty, so I went.
-And as soon as he saw my uniform, it was like a magnet to him.
+As soon as he saw my uniform, it was like a magnet to him.
 Over he came, yelling and shrieking and waving the machete menacingly at me.
 It was very threatening.
-I called over the radio for backup.
+I quietly called over the radio for backup.

 This was in the UK, so I didn’t have a gun.
 And it was before we were equipped with Pepper Spray.
 All I had was my wits, so I decided to Pace him, hoping to calm him down and delay any attack until my backup arrived.